AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 9. Local Settings

-This step requires section 4 to be finished successfully.
+This step requires section 4 to be finished successfully, to check the local settings in .

 ## 10. Last minute changes before going to production